Hausa language: Nigeria

 In Nigeria, Hausa is dominant throughout the north, though not in the states of Kwara, Kogi and Benue.
 States and cities in which Hausa predominates include Kano, Kaduna, Katsina, Daura, Gobir, Zaria, Sokoto, Birnin Kebbi, Gusau, Dutse, Hadejia, Bauchi, Misau, Zamfara, Gombe, Nafada, Maiduguri, Yobe, Yola, Jalingo, Jos, Lafia, Nasarawa, Minna, Kontagora, Keffi and Abuja.

 Niger

 Hausa is spoken by approximately 53% of the population of Niger and was declared the country's official language in 2025.
 It is commonly spoken in the cities of Maradi, Diffa, Tahoua, Zinder, Tillaberi, Dosso, and Agadez.

 Cameroon

 Hausa is spoken in the north of Cameroon, including the cities of Ngaoundere, Garoua, and Maroua.

 Ghana

 Hausa is the lingua franca of the Zongo communities across Ghana.

 Benin

 Hausa is spoken in northern Benin, including Parakou, Kandi, Natitingou, and Djougou.

 Togo

 Hausa is spoken in northern Togo, including Sokode, Kara, and Dapaong.

 Chad

 Hausa is spoken in the southern part of Chad, including N'Djamena.

 Sudan

-In Sudan, Hausa is spoken throughout most of Jazirah, Blue Nile, and Kordofan, Darfur States, Gadaref State, Red Sea State, White Nile State, and River Nile.
+In Sudan, Hausa is spoken in Jazirah, Darfur, Blue Nile, Kassala, Sennar, Gadaref, Kordofan, Red Sea State, White Nile State, and River Nile.